-Note: Under the lump-sum and fixed dollar amount monthly payment options, you can have the TSP transfer all or part of your investments into an individual retirement account (IRA) or other eligible retirement plan of your choosing.
-IRA transfers are not allowed with annuity payments or with substantially equal monthly payments expected to last longer than 10 years or that are based on life expectancy.
+Under the lump-sum and fixed dollar amount installment payment options, you can have the TSP transfer all or part of your investments into an individual retirement account or other eligible retirement plan, subject to minimum withdrawal requirements as described below.
+IRA transfers are not allowed with annuity payments or with installment payments expected to last longer than 10 years or that are based on life expectancy.

 Lump-Sum TSP Withdrawals

-If you decide on a series of monthly payments, you can choose:
+If you decide on a series of installment payments you want to receive monthly, quarterly or annually, you can choose:

-- a series of monthly payments computed by the TSP based on an IRS life expectancy table.
+- a series of payments computed by the TSP based on an IRS life expectancy table.

-If you elect the fixed dollar amount payment, you can change the dollar amount once a year.
-Those electing life expectancy based payments have a one-time opportunity lifetime to change to fixed dollar amount payments.
+If you elect the fixed dollar amount payment, you can change the frequency or amount at any time.
+Those electing life expectancy based payments have a one-time opportunity lifetime to change to fixed dollar amount payments; a change in the other direction is not allowed.

 Here are the annuity choices that the TSP makes available to you: